SamuelGong/LookOnceToHear/MINIMAL_EXAMPLES_README.md

     Transcribing: minimal_test_results/separated_output.wav
     /Users/samuel/anaconda3/envs/ts-hear/lib/python3.9/site-packages/whisper/transcribe.py:132: UserWarning: FP16 is not supported on CPU; using FP32 instead warnings.warn("FP16 is not supported on CPU; using FP32 instead")
-    Transcript:  But hope there would be stew for dinner, turnips and carrots and bruised potatoes and fat mutton pieces to be ladled out in thick pepper-
+    Transcript:  He hoped there would be stew for dinner, turnips and carrots and bruise potatoes and fat mutton pieces to be ladled out.
+Thick pepper.
-    Stored KV record with key (embedding fingerprint): b1233fcfa2159050fd1cd92efd1084bd9d5a47c578cdb0d5c699ff3bd6f1ad9d Transcript (truncated): But hope there would be stew for dinner, turnips and carrots and bruised potatoes and fat mutton pieces to be ladled out in thick pepper-
+    Stored KV record with key (embedding fingerprint): 144c30931caede34c4b1188404e62e8534575261b92542afe459d3c54afa351a Transcript (truncated): He hoped there would be stew for dinner, turnips and carrots and bruise potatoes and fat mutton pieces to be ladled out.
+Thick pepper.
     Summary:
-     The speaker hopes that dinner will be stew.
-The stew is envisioned to contain turnips, carrots, bruised potatoes, and fat mutton pieces, all ladled out with a thick pepper - based sauce.
-It reflects a simple yet anticipated meal, likely offering comfort and sustenance.
+     He anticipates a hearty dinner of stew.
+The stew is expected to contain turnips, carrots, slightly bruised potatoes, and chunks of fatty mutton.
+He also looks forward to the stew having a thick, peppery flavor, imagining the ladling - out of this comforting dish.

     Retrieved record by embedding fingerprint.
+    Retrieved metadata: {'embedding_audio': 'data/MixLibriSpeech/librispeech_scaper_fmt/test-clean/1089/1089-134686-0005.flac', 'mixture_audio': 'data/MixLibriSpeech/librispeech_scaper_fmt/test-clean/1089/1089-134686-0000.flac', 'model_run_dir': 'runs/tsh', 'noise_audio': 'data/MixLibriSpeech/librispeech_scaper_fmt/test-clean/121/121-121726-0000.flac', 'sample_rate': 16000, 'source': 'minimal_test', 'speaker_id': '1089', 'test_type': 'different_utterances_same_speaker'}
     ```

 ## Understanding the Process